AndressaStefany/severityPrediction/doc/servers.md

 JOBID     USER      ACCOUNT           NAME  ST  TIME_LEFT NODES CPUS TRES_PER_N MIN_MEM  NODELIST (REASON) 41184718   rmoine def-aloise_g launch_test.sh   R       0:41     1    1 gres:gpu:t      8G bg12006 (None)

 Note the `R` indicating it is running.
 If it was `PD` it means that it can not find ressources for the job or that you do not have enough priority.
-Try to reduce
+Try to reduce the memory requirement, number of cpus if possible.
+Do not remove the min_memory requirement of 8GB because otherwise it stays pending

 ### 5.2.2 Stopping a task